Current Status - Oregon

 • Federal funding disruptions are testing access, not legality.

-While abortion and reproductive care remain protected under state law, federal Medicaid-related funding changes have forced Oregon to intervene to keep clinics open.
+While Oregon law still protects abortion and reproductive care, federal funding changes have forced the state to step in to keep some clinics operating.

 • Oregon moved to close child marriage loopholes.